WeAreAcademy/mark-sql-proj--flights/README.md

 - group 3: book ref: D25BBC & passenger_id 0420 062045 (NATALYA IVANOVA)
 - group 4: book ref: 8A450F & passenger_id 1038 607499 (NAZIYA KAZAKOVA)
 - group 5: book ref: 82ABCD & passenger_id 0741 149706 (PAVEL ZAKHAROV)

+## Exporting results as JSON

+First, run your query.

+If you have SQLTools installed (see pre-reqs section of this document), each query's results view will have a large `EXPORT` button.
+Click it and select "Save results as JSON".
+It'll prompt you for where to save the JSON file.

+If you are instead using Chris Kolkman's PostgreSQL extension, after running your query you should see at the very top of the window a little save icon.
+Click it and choose JSON.
+If you have multiple results sets it will ask you which set of rows you wish to export.
+On choosing one, it will export the relevant JSON to a new text window.

 ## Credits